 Schneider Electric employee volunteers built and raised three walls in four hours

-This fifteen house subdivision of three- and four-bedroom ranch style homes should be completed in another year and a half to two years.
+This fourteen-house subdivision of three- and four-bedroom ranch style homes should be completed in another year and a half to two years.

 Habitat’s regular volunteer crew siding a new house